 All ITU systems, processes, operations, functions and activities as well as funds made available to grantee institutions are subject to OU review and oversight.
 This encompasses the three Bureaux of ITU, the Regional, Area and liaison offices and the Departments of the General Secretariat.

 The OU is the sole entity entitled to perform 3rd Line internal oversight.
-Only personnel assigned by the Secretary-General to the OU will be referred to as internal oversight officers and only their work will be officially referred to as internal oversight activities, unless otherwise requested by the Secretary-General.
+Only personnel assigned by the Secretary-General to the OU will be referred to as internal oversight officers and only their work will be officially referred to as internal oversight activities.
+The Chief of Oversight and all internal oversight officers shall exercise their functions in compliance with the conduct provisions and generally accepted oversight standards further referred to in this Charter.

 Definitions and standards

 In accordance with the definition adopted by the Institute of Internal Auditors (IIA), internal auditing is an independent, objective assurance and advisory activity designed to add value and improve an organization’s operations.
 It helps an organization to accomplish its objectives by bringing a systematic, disciplined approach to evaluate and improve the effectiveness of risk management, control, and governance processes.
-The ITU internal audit function shall be carried out in adherence to the mandatory elements of the IIA’s International Professional Practices Framework (IPPF) and adopted by the Representatives of Internal Audit Services of the United Nations Organizations, Multilateral Financial Institutions and Associated Intergovernmental Organizations (RIAS).
+The ITU internal audit function shall be carried out in adherence (i) to the mandatory elements of the IIA’s Global Internal Audit Standards (GIAS) and adopted by the Representatives of Internal Audit Services of the United Nations Organizations, Multilateral Financial Institutions and Associated Intergovernmental Organizations (RIAS) and to the ITU OU policies, standards and guidelines.

 An investigation is a formal fact-finding inquiry to examine allegations of, or information concerning, misconduct or other wrongdoing involving ITU personnel in order to determine (i) whether they have occurred and if so, (ii) the person or persons responsible.
 Investigations may also examine alleged wrongdoing by other persons, parties or entities, deemed to be detrimental to ITU.
-Investigations in ITU shall be carried out in accordance with the Uniform Principles and Guidelines for Investigations adopted by the Conference of International Investigators as well as with the ITU internally applicable investigation related rules and procedures.
+Investigations in ITU shall be carried out in accordance with the Uniform Principles and Guidelines for Investigations adopted by the Conference of International Investigators and with the ITU Guidelines for Internal Investigations and any other applicable administrative provisions including OU policies, standards and guidelines.

-An evaluation is a systematic, objective and impartial assessment of an on-going or completed project, program or policy, its design, implementation and results.
+An evaluation is a systematic, objective and impartial assessment of an activity, project, programme, strategy, policy, topic, theme, sector, operational area, institution performance ect.
 The aim is to determine the relevance and fulfilment of objectives, its efficiency, effectiveness, impact and sustainability.
 An evaluation contributes to learning and accountability and provides credible, evidence-based information, enabling the incorporation of findings and recommendations into the decision-making processes of ITU.
 Evaluations in ITU shall be carried out in accordance with the standards developed and adopted by the United Nations Evaluation Group (UNEG) as well as with the ITU internally applicable evaluation policy, guidelines and other related rules and procedures.

 Internal Audit